Framework design for cooperation in interactive traffic management

 - The SOCRATES2.0 vision on public –private cooperation in traffic information services.

 - Elaborated use cases for services for road users: smart routing, actual speed and lane advice and local information and hazardous warnings.

 In this task the vision shared by the SOCRATES2.0 partners for the future framework for interactive traffic management is described based on earlier findings of the TM2.0 platform.
 This framework contains all the involved stakeholders.

 As a joint starting point for the project, the partners of SOCRATES2.0 assembled a shared vision on interactive traffic management.
 Elaborating on the principles of TM2.0, this shared vision identifies the individual and joint motivations, interests and expectations.

-The partners want to establish something new and not just improving any existing concept.
-To do so, they recognized that the idea of influencing traffic has to be transformed into supporting people travelling from A to B. As a result, the vision does not just focus on technology or the traffic management process but is elaborated along four dimensions: CUSTOMER, COMMUNITY, TECHNOLOGY and COLLABORATION.
+The partners wanted to establish something new and not just improve an existing concept of cooperation.
+To do so, they recognised that a paradigm shift should be made from ‘managing and influencing traffic’ to ‘supporting people on their travel from A to B’.
+As a result, the vision does not just focus on technology or the traffic management process but is elaborated along four dimensions: CUSTOMER, COMMUNITY, TECHNOLOGY and COLLABORATION.

 Figure 2: The four dimensions of SOCRATES2.0